SOT Chiropractic Technique

 Category 2:

-Adjusting the spine and extremities removes the fixations and restores normal movement to the joint.
-The joint becomes healthier and something called proprioception or ‘positional sense’ to the central nervous system is restored.
-The joints which don’t have proper or full movement, cannot send appropriate signals to the central nervous system on its position in space.
-When this occurs, the nervous system intern cannot give the appropriate output to the muscles and tendons for stabilization and movement.
-Restoring this balance in the nervous system has a profound affect not only on the involved joint, but globally as each aberrant motion pattern caused by subluxation not only causes compensations elsewhere in the spine or skeletal system, but also affects the flow of energy through the whole body via the nervous system.
-Everything in the body is regulated through the nervous system from the glands of the endocrine system, to the mobility of the gut and even the immune system.
+Restoring this balance in the nervous system has a profound effect not only on the involved joint, but globally—as each aberrant motion pattern caused by subluxation not only causes compensations elsewhere in the spine or skeletal system, but also affects the flow of energy through the whole body via the nervous system.
+Everything in the body is regulated through the nervous system: from the glands of the endocrine system, to the mobility of the gut, and even the immune system.
 The whole body is regulated by the nerves that exit the spine and cranium.

 Category 1: